Develop

 At a minimum, you should have @atlaskit/tokens/babel-plugin running via Babel to make sure tokens are performant and working correctly.

-yarn install @atlaskit/tokens
+yarn add @atlaskit/tokens

-yarn install --dev @compiled/babel-plugin @compiled/babel-plugin-strip-runtime
+yarn add --dev @compiled/babel-plugin @compiled/babel-plugin-strip-runtime

 Plugin order matters, your @atlaskit/tokens/babel-plugin must come before other CSS-in-JS plugins, otherwise you may experience errors.